 How to Pre-Arrange a Cremation

-In the pre-planning process, include any family members, friends, or other loved ones.
-Communication is key in pre-planning, and the more everyone knows about the process, the easier it will be.
 Loved ones can help make the difficult decisions of where to be cremated and have memorial services.
-They can help choose a funeral director and the form of the funeral service itself.
+They can help choose a funeral director and the type of funeral service.

-In working this process out with loved ones, document what you decide, either in your will or with the crematorium/funeral home you have selected.
+In working this process out with loved ones, document what you decide, either in your will or with the crematory/funeral home you have selected.

-To avoid hang-ups in the cremation and funeral processes you have selected, it is best to go ahead and fund the arrangements so that mistakes are not made afterward.
-In doing so, the life insurance company (if applicable) should be contacted.
-Although they won’t explicitly begin funding at this point, it’s best to make sure you and your loved ones understand how insurance is going to cover the events.
-With this information in mind, it’s easier to plan the entire process.
+When you’ve settled on your decisions, it’s best to pay for the arrangements so there are no doubts or mistakes later.
+Your life insurance company (if applicable) should be contacted.
+Although the company won’t provide payment at this point, you and your loved ones will get information on how, and if, insurance will cover the arrangements.
+With this in mind, it’s easier to plan the entire process.

-If family or loved ones are providing the funding, coming to agreements with them is a crucial part of the pre-planning process.
+If family or loved ones are paying for the arrangements, coming to agreements with them is a crucial part of the preplanning process.
 Make sure everyone understands who is covering what, what kind of budget you’re looking at, and go forward accordingly.